yuchingho/University/2) UWS Second Year/3) Semester One - Digital Asset Development/Assessment/README.md

 - BlenderRoom02 Folder contains Blender files for the models in Room02
 - BlenderRoom03 Folder contains Blender files for the models in Room03
 - AnimationJam is a Photoshop file
-- UnrealRooms.zip is the Unreal Project
+- Rooms.zip is the Unreal Project
     - _Rooms-EXE-Windows Folder contains the executable file, or play on Itch

 ## Assessment01 - Audacity, Adobe Photoshop CS6, and Adobe Premiere Pro CS6